Tax-Smart Withdrawals

 Get your client’s withdrawal from the most logical account with minimal tax events – now and in the future.

 Simple, right?
-Not always, at least not before LifeYield.
+Not always, at least not before SEI LifeYield.

 The best way to minimize the number of tax events on a financial portfolio is to look at it as a whole household, not just singular accounts.

 Sure, your client may have three 401(k) accounts.
 Their spouse may also have an IRA and two additional 401(k)s.
-Instead of trying to coordinate these accounts manually, your firm can use LifeYield technology to look at everything as a UMH and make the best and most tax-efficient decision from there.
+Instead of trying to coordinate these accounts manually, your firm can use SEI LifeYield technology to look at everything as a UMH and help you and your clients make the best and most tax-efficient decision from there.

 The Withdrawal